BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 * FadeToBlack

 FadeFromBlack plays automatically when the scene is loaded.
 The scene calls AnimationPlayer.play("FadeToBlack") when it's time to display another scene.
 Also, a method track is added to this animation.
-It's purpose is to call the scene's `goToNextScreen()` method at the end of the animation.
-This triggers the change to the next scene.
+It's purpose is to emit a signal at the end of the animation to tell the MCP to change to the next scene.

 ## MCP